mborgerson/wiki-export/wiki/DSP.md

 | 5    | Buffer base                | *Only used for circular buffers, ignored otherwise.* The start of the buffer.                                                                     |
 | 6    | Buffer size                | *Only used for circular buffers, ignored otherwise.* Size of buffer minus 1.
 For a buffer with 0x1000 bytes, this has to be 0xFFF.                |

+### FIFO

+If the current address is below the base address when starting a transfer, it is moved to the base address.
+If the current address is above or equal to the end address when starting a transfer, the DSP hangs.

 Related links
 -------------